TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 16/John 16.17.md

 ---

-[ Some] of his disciples therefore said one to another, What is this that he saith unto us, A little while, and ye behold me not; and again a little while, and ye shall see me: and, Because I go to the Father?
+Some of his disciples therefore said to one another, "What is this that he says to us, 'A little while, and you won't see me, and again a little while, and you will see me;' and, 'Because I go to the Father?'"